Human Resource Management

 Career Prospects

-The MSc programme prepares students for a range of HR-related roles in management and research.
-From whatever your starting point, you will be well positioned to advance your career with the potential to gain employment and promotion in the HR-related field.
-Depending on experience, you can secure employment in a range of roles starting from a HR Admin/Officer role to roles that are more senior such as a HR analyst, HR Advisor, HR Generalist, HR Manager, HR Business Partner, HR and Culture
+This programme prepares students for a range of HR-related roles in management and research.
+From whatever your starting point, you will be well positioned to advance your career with the potential to gain employment and promotion in the HR-related field in a range of industries including IT, manufacturing, banking and finance, education, and scientific research.

 More details